Home / Who's HECCON

 Robinson Kahuthu MPH, BPhil (Econ), BSc (Stat), Technical Lead/Co-founder: Over 20 years in health systems strengthening and consulting, specialist in health policies, strategic, program/operational planning, budgeting and costing and project management –public and non-public.
 Holds graduate qualifications in public health, developmental economics, Statistics.
 Has extensive international exposure and training: international health development, health financing and economics, health sector reforms, governance, policy and sustainable financing and project management.
 Leadership credentials proven through key successful programs in systems strengthening and strategic purchasing/demand side health financing.

-Operations: Finance and operations administrator, Office logistics Assistant: Staff with sound experiences in management of partners’ resources and engagements
+Operations team: Finance and operations administrator, Office logistics Assistant: Staff with sound experiences in management of partners’ resources and engagements

 Reach to us;